 There are a few easy approval business credit cards, so you shouldn’t let limited or damaged credit prevent you from getting the card your business needs.
 And remember, if you pay your bills on time and keep your credit utilization ratio low, your credit should steadily improve over time.

-You can apply for a business credit card with an EIN only, but it’s very rare.
-Two of the only business credit cards you can get with just an EIN, and no SSN required, are the Office Depot and Shell Gas business cards.
+Yes, you can apply for a business credit card with an EIN only, but it’s very rare.
+Two of the only business credit cards you can get with just an EIN, and no SSN required, are the Office Depot Business Credit Card and the Shell Small Business Credit Card.
 Most business credit cards require an EIN, or Employer Identification Number, which the IRS assigns every U.S.-based company that applies for one.
-But most business cards also require a Social Security number or an Individual Taxpayer Identification Number. … read full answer
+But most business cards also require a Social Security number or an Individual Taxpayer Identification Number.… read full answer

 The EIN shows that you’re legitimately a business owner.
 The SSN, or ITIN, allows the credit card company to review your personal credit history when evaluating your application and hold you personally accountable for paying the bill if you’re approved.
 Almost all business credit cards require personal liability.
 But there are a few exceptions.